Top Dining Stock Perks in March Hidden Gems in the 50000 Yen Range Marugame Seimen Gyoza no Ohsho Mister Donut | FRIDAY DIGITAL

 The company’s performance has been strong, making it a good stock to hold for the long term.

-Shareholders who hold 100 or more shares of Morinaga Seika stock as of the end of September will receive an assortment of the company’s products in proportion to the number of shares they hold.
-It is important to note that shareholder special benefit rights are vested at the end of September, not at the end of March.
-To be eligible for the special benefit, shareholders must hold the company’s shares for at least six months, and must have become a shareholder at the end of March before that date.
+Shareholders who hold 100 or more shares of Morinaga Seika as of the end of September receive a “selection of the company’s products” according to the number of shares held.
+An important point to note is that the shareholder perks are determined at the end of September, not March.
+To be eligible for the perks, shares must be held for more than six months, meaning you must already be a shareholder as of the previous March.

 This article is for informational purposes only and is not intended as a solicitation or recommendation to buy or sell any particular stock.
 Final investment decisions should be made at your own discretion.
 The required investment amount, expected dividend yield, and benefit yield (benefit amount/required investment amount) in this article are calculated based on the stock price (closing price) and benefit package as of the time of writing (February 20, 2014).
 The information is subject to change due to fluctuations in stock prices and changes in the contents of the special benefit program.
 Please check the latest information when considering purchasing.